MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/loading-and-unloading-a-wia-minidriver.md

                    TEXT("DeviceData"),       // address of name of subkey to open 0,                        // options (must be NULL)
-                   KEY_QUERY_VALUE|KEY_READ, // just want to QUERY a value &amp;hOpenKey                 // address of handle to open key ) == ERROR_SUCCESS) {
+                   KEY_QUERY_VALUE|KEY_READ, // just want to QUERY a value &hOpenKey                 // address of handle to open key ) == ERROR_SUCCESS) {

       //